-With riding holidays available to suit all levels of experience, ability and interest — from adventurous mountain treks and horseback safaris to training breaks and quiet country hacks — there is bound to be a riding holiday out there to suit your requirements.
+With horse riding holidays available to suit all levels of experience, ability and interest — from adventurous mountain treks and horseback safaris to training breaks and quiet country hacks — there is bound to be a riding holiday out there to suit your requirements.

 But, before rushing out to book your riding holiday, it is important to do your homework and decide what you want from your break first.
 There are a variety of holidays to choose from, but it is vital you make sure it meets your criteria before you book to ensure an enjoyable experience.